leocavalcante/siler/docs/graphql/README.md

     return $message;
 };

-// Return them glued into each operation Query/Mutation return [
+// Return them glued into each operation return [
     'Query' => compact('rooms', 'messages'),
     'Mutation' => compact('start', 'chat'),
 ];
 ```

 Awesome.
-We have out type definitions and our resolve functions.
-Let's put them together:
+We have type definitions and resolver functions.
+Let's put them together in a Schema:

 ###### schema.php